How to Report Crypto on Taxes – Easy Guide for the US [2023]

 Conclusion

-Under current regulations, the US taxes cryptocurrencies and mandates that investors report crypto on taxes each tax season.
+Under current regulations, the US taxes cryptocurrencies and mandates that investors report their taxable crypto transactions when filing their tax return every tax season.

 As a US citizen, you must answer the crypto question on Form 1040 even if you didn’t sell any of your crypto holdings, while crypto income and crypto gains/losses have to be reported on Form 8949 and your Income Tax Return.